-(A.)(B.)(C.)(D.)

-Cultural resources include prehistoric and historic period archaeological sites; historical features, such as rock walls, water ditches and flumes, and cemeteries; and architectural features.
+(A.)(B.)(C.)(D.) Cultural resources include prehistoric and historic period archaeological sites; historical features, such as rock walls, water ditches and flumes, and cemeteries; and architectural features.
 Cultural resources consist of any human-made site, object (i.e., artifact), or feature that defines and illuminates our past.
 Prehistoric resources sites are found in foothill areas, areas with high bluffs, rock outcroppings, areas overlooking deer migratory corridors, or above bodies of water.
 Grading and other soil disturbance activities of previously undisturbed land on the project site have the potential to uncover historic or prehistoric cultural resources.
-In the case that any ground disturbing or construction activity is proposed in the future which does encroach onto any previously undisturbed land, additional environmental review would be necessary including but not limited to requiring the developer to halt construction upon the discovery of asyet undiscovered significant prehistoric sites, documenting and/or avoiding these resources, informing the County Planning Department, and consultation with a professional archeologist.
+In the case that any ground disturbing or construction activity is proposed in the future which does encroach onto any previously undisturbed land, additional environmental review would be necessary including but not limited to requiring the developer to halt construction upon the discovery of as-yet undiscovered significant prehistoric sites, documenting and/or avoiding these resources, informing the County Planning Department, and consultation with a professional archeologist.

 Discretionary permits for projects "that could have significant adverse impacts to prehistoric or historic-era archeological resources" in areas designated by the Amador County General Plan as being moderate-to-high cultural resource sensitivity are required to have a Cultural Resource Study prepared prior to project approval, per Mitigation Measures 4.5-1a, 4.5-1b, and 4.5-2 of the Amador County Implementation Plan.
 The project site is located in an area of moderate cultural resource sensitivity.
-As the designated zone change does include expansion of uses, however no specific use is proposed, then mitigation measure CULTR-1 and CULTR-2 are required in the event that any of the expanded uses under the AG district result in ground disturbing activities or activities which may include impacts to undiscovered cultural resources.
+As the designated parcel map does not include changes in allowed uses of the property there are no prescriptive mitigations at this time, however mitigation measure CULTR-1 and CULTR-2 are required in the event that any of the conditional uses under the A district result in ground disturbing activities or activities which may include impacts to undiscovered cultural resources take place.